-Innovation of an information management system lies in its ability to serve different stakeholders in different ways that meet their array of needs.
+Part of the challenge to have a robust M&E system for the DRM sector is lack of time series data on key indicators for the DRM sector and lack of an information management system.
+Innovation of an information management system lies in its ability to serve different stakeholders in different ways that meet their array of needs towards a common vision .
 A good information management system should contribute to making data and information readily available to, and easily accessible by various stakeholders, and facilitate information exchange and learning, among other features.
 Specific focus will be on standardizing and formalizing DRM data collection, management and reporting techniques and templates.
 It will support district-based and local level DRM institutions to collect, manage and report reliable and generally acceptable data to inform decision-making.
 In this regard, UNDP will support the recruitment and deployment Information and Communications Technology (ICT) Officers to selected districts to support the execution of this task (this includes offering on-the-job risk data management training to local level DRM structures).

 DoDMA maintains a disaster profile that is updated annually.
 However, this does not allow for a comprehensive analysis of hazards and early action as it is not user-friendly.
 UNDP PS evaluation report noted a constraint regarding the absence of a robust information management system or database to enhance access to data or information for DRR decision-making in government, private sector, civil society and communities.
 Various DRR players are using different systems and techniques for collection and management including dissemination of DRR data and information, making it difficult to consolidate or analyze the data for informed decision-making.
 Additionally, gaps exist in terms of generation and management of sex and age disaggregated data (SADD), which limits the planning for, and management of gender-specific interventions.
 Furthermore, there is limited risk knowledge downscaled to grassroots level, which compromises the adoption of a culture of safety among communities living in disaster-prone areas.

 With Support from UNDP, DoDMA is upgrading its risk data management systems to address prevalent data management challenges.
-Presently, these efforts are limited to the national level data management center at DoDMA Headquarters, but need to be propagated to local authorities from which most risk data on losses, damages and mitigation actions originate.
+Presently, these efforts are limited to the national level data management center at DoDMA Headquarters but need to be propagated to local authorities from which most risk data on losses, damages and mitigation actions originate.

 Lessons Learned from Previous DRM and Resilience Interventions